AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Releases and tags
+Releases and tags are your milestones.
+Tags mark a commit in time; Releases add human-friendly notes and artifacts so you (and users) know what shipped when.
 - Tag important milestones: `git tag v1.2.0 && git push origin v1.2.0`.
 - Use GitHub Releases to attach notes, binaries, and changelogs.
 - Keep a `CHANGELOG.md` with sections: Added/Changed/Fixed/Removed.